 MB ChB (Bachelor of Medicine, Bachelor of Surgery)

 MMedSci (Masters of Medical Science)

-Certificate of Completion in General Surgery (CCT)
+Certificate of Completion of Training (CCT)

-FRCS (Fellow of the Royal College of Surgeons of England)
+FRCS (Fellow of The Royal College of Surgeons of England)

 Joint Advisory Group (JAG) Endoscopy Trainer

 Association of Surgeons of Great Britain and Ireland

 Association of Upper Gastrointestinal Surgery of Great Britain and Ireland

 Association of Military and Trauma Surgeons